aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.260.0 (2018-04-03 22:20 UTC)
+* DeviceFarm (3.3.5.0)
+	* Added Private Device Management feature.
+Customers can now manage their private devices efficiently - view their status, set labels and apply profiles on them.
+Customers can also schedule automated tests and remote access sessions on individual instances in their private device fleet.
+* Lambda (3.3.13.0)
+	* added nodejs8.10 as a valid runtime
+* Translate (3.3.1.0)
+	* This release increases the maximum size of input text to 5,000 bytes.
+Amazon Translate now supports automatic language detection of the input text.
+The translation models have been improved to increase accuracy.
+See the documentation for more information.

 ### 3.3.259.0 (2018-04-02 20:49 UTC)
 * APIGateway (3.3.17.0)
 	* Amazon API Gateway now supports resource policies for APIs making it easier to set access controls for invoking APIs.